asseco-voice/laravel-open-api/README.md

 ### Operation ID

 By default, ``operationId`` will be generated for each route, based on the HTTP method and the name of the model.
-In case you want to override the default generated one, you can use ``@operationId``.
+In case you want to specify the model name instead of using the assumed one, you can use ``@operationId``.

 Example:

 ```
-@operationId operation_id
+@operationId model_name
 ```

 ### Request/response parameters